Dempsy/dempsy-commons/README.md

 # Dempsy Common Api's

-This project contains a set of APIs and useful utilities that were generated as port of the [Dempsy](http://dempsy.github.com/Dempsy/#overview) project.
+This project contains a set of APIs and useful utilities that were generated as part of the [Dempsy](http://dempsy.github.com/Dempsy/#overview) project.
 I'm currently using them professionally and thought that it made sense to separate them and make them generally available.

 ## Contents